-This tax is imposed on electricity distributors other than electric cooperatives.
+This tax is imposed on electricity distributors other than electric cooperatives, based on numbers of kilowatt-hours (kwh) distributed.
 Annual revenue from this tax is limited to an amount that was set in 1998 at \$145.3 million and is increased each year as follows: the preceding year's revenue is multiplied by the lesser of (a) the percentage increase in the Consumer Price Index for All Urban Consumers, All Items (CPI-U) for that year or (b) 5%.
-If that limit is exceeded in a year, the Department of Revenue will issue credit memoranda to reduce these taxpayers' future liability.
+If that limit is exceeded in a year, the Department of Revenue will issue credit memoranda to reduce these taxpayers' future liabilities.
 (35 ILCS 620/2a.1)